MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/identity-readme.md

 ### Prerequisites

 - An [Azure subscription](https://azure.microsoft.com/free/python)
-- Python 3.8 or a recent version of Python 3 (this library doesn't support end-of-life versions)
+- Python 3.9 or a recent version of Python 3 (this library doesn't support end-of-life versions)

 ### Authenticate during local development

 When debugging and executing code locally, it's typical for developers to use their own accounts for authenticating calls to Azure services.
 The Azure Identity library supports authenticating through developer tools to simplify local development.

-#### Authenticate via Visual Studio Code

-Developers using Visual Studio Code can use the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) to authenticate via the editor.
-Apps using `DefaultAzureCredential` or `VisualStudioCodeCredential` can then use this account to authenticate calls in their app when running locally.

-To authenticate in Visual Studio Code, ensure the Azure Account extension is installed.
-Once installed, open the **Command Palette** and run the **Azure: Sign In** command.

-It's a [known issue](https://github.com/Azure/azure-sdk-for-python/issues/23249) that `VisualStudioCodeCredential` doesn't work with [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) versions newer than **0.9.11**.
-A long-term fix to this problem is in progress.
-In the meantime, consider [authenticating via the Azure CLI](#authenticate-via-the-azure-cli).

 #### Authenticate via the Azure CLI